Doomlazer/LB2CD-Text-And-Speech-Patch/README.md

       * Crash/freeze due to stack overflow during the chase in act 5
       * Incorrect transom re-initialization
       * Out of sync transom's animation speed
+      * Interacting with the door plays a doorknob sound that interrupts speech in the BOTH message mode
 * Patch 454.scr (Egyptian Exhibit, west area)
   * Fixes issues with:
     * Softlock in act 5 when interacting with the lid of the left coffin if it was left open in the previous act
     * Glitchy animation when closing the left coffin
+    * Interacting with the right coffin during act 5 chase makes Laura temporarily stop using its running animation
   * Adds the following changes:
     * Remove control panel restrictions of this room
+* Patch 450.scr (Egyptian Exhibit, east area) fixes an issue that made the murderer no longer appear if the west or south exits are used at a specific moment during act 5 chase.
 * Patch 460.scr (Storage Room) fixes an issue that locked the game when trying to pass through the east door after swinging the crate.
 * Patch 480.scr (T-Rex Room)
   * Fixes issues with: